Mapuche

 The Mapuche (/məˈpuːtʃi/ mə-POO-chee, /es/), also known as Araucanians, are a group of Indigenous inhabitants of south-central Chile and southwestern Argentina, including parts of Patagonia.
 The collective term refers to a wide-ranging ethnicity composed of various groups who share a common social, religious, and economic structure, as well as a common linguistic heritage as Mapudungun speakers.
 Their homelands once extended from Choapa Valley to the Chiloé Archipelago and later spread eastward to Puelmapu, a land comprising part of the Argentine pampa and Patagonia.
-Today the collective group makes up over 80% of the Indigenous peoples in Chile and about 9% of the total Chilean population .The Mapuche are concentrated in the Araucanía region.
-Many have migrated from rural areas to the cities of Santiago and Buenos Aires for economic opportunities.
-More than 92% of the Mapuches are from Chile.
+Today, the Mapuche represent 77.16% of Chile’s indigenous peoples and about 8.8% of the total national population.
+The Mapuche are concentrated in the Araucanía region.
+Many have migrated from rural areas to the cities of Santiago and Buenos Aires to pursue economic opportunities.
+Around 92% of the Mapuches are from Chile.

 The Mapuche traditional economy is based on agriculture; their traditional social organization consists of extended families, under the direction of a lonko or chief.
 In times of war, the Mapuche would unite in larger groupings and elect a toki (meaning "axe" or "axe-bearer") to lead them.
 Mapuche material culture is known for its textiles and silverwork.

-At the time of Spanish arrival, the Picunche inhabited the valleys between the Choapa and Itata, Araucanian Mapuche inhabited the valleys between the Itata and Toltén rivers, south of there, the Huilliche and the Cunco lived as far south as the Chiloé Archipelago.
-In the seventeenth, eighteenth, and nineteenth centuries, Mapuche groups migrated eastward into the Andes and Pampas, conquering, fusing and establishing relationships with the Poya and Pehuenche.
+At the time of Spanish arrival, the Picunche inhabited the valleys between the Choapa and Itata, Araucanian Mapuche inhabited the valleys between the Itata and Toltén rivers, south of there, and the Huilliche and the Cunco lived as far south as the Chiloé Archipelago.
+In the seventeenth, eighteenth, and nineteenth centuries, Mapuche groups migrated eastward into the Andes and Pampas, conquering, fusing with and establishing relationships with the Poya and Pehuenche.
 At about the same time, ethnic groups of the Pampa regions, the Puelche, Ranquel, and northern Aonikenk, made contact with Mapuche groups.
 The Tehuelche adopted the Mapuche language and some of their culture, in what came to be called Araucanization, during which Patagonia came under effective Mapuche suzerainty.

 Mapuche in the Spanish-ruled areas, especially the Picunche, mingled with the Spanish during the colonial period, forming a mestizo population that lost its Indigenous identity.
 But Mapuche society in Araucanía and Patagonia remained independent until the late nineteenth century, when Chile occupied Araucanía and Argentina conquered Puelmapu.
-Since then the Mapuche have become subjects, and later nationals and citizens of the respective states.
+Since then the Mapuche have become subjects, and later nationals and citizens, of those states.
 Today, many Mapuche and Chilean communities are engaged in the so-called Mapuche conflict over land and Indigenous rights in both Argentina and Chile.